 ~ Participant, Employment My Way, YWCA Moncton

-LAUNCH is an employment program for young women and gender diverse individuals aged 15-30, who are currently out of school, unemployed or underemployed and experiencing multiple barriers to employment.
-The ideal participant must also be able to attend programming 30 hours a week.
+Launch is an employment program for young women and gender diverse individuals aged 15-30, who are currently out of school, unemployed or underemployed and experiencing multiple barriers to employment.
+Participants must be able to commit to a 17-week program and attend programming 30 hours a week.

 ~ Mother of a Participant, Launch Atlantic, YWCA Moncton